Spanning trees and even integer eigenvalues of graphs: Preliminaries

 \begin{lem} Let $G$ be a graph and $R\subseteq V(G)$, $S\subseteq E(G)$ with $|R|=|S|\ge1$.
 Let $V_0$ denote the vertex set of $\langle S\rangle$.
 Then $X(R,S)$ is invertible if and only if the following conditions are satisfied: \begin{itemize} \item[\rm(i)] $R$ is a subset of $V_0$. \item[\rm(ii)] each connected component of $\langle S\rangle$ is either a tree or a unicyclic graph with odd cycle. \item[\rm(iii)]$V_0\setminus R$ contains precisely one vertex from each tree in $\langle S\rangle$. \end{itemize} Moreover, if $X(R,S)$ is invertible, then $\det(X(R,S))=\pm2^c$ where $c$ is the number of components of $\langle S\rangle$ which are unicyclic with odd cycle. \end{lem}

 The nullity of $L(G)$ and $Q(G)$ are respectively equal to the number of components and to the number of bipartite components of $G$.
 Let

 be the characteristic polynomials of $Q$ and $L$, respectively.
-A subgraph of $G$ whose components are trees or unicyclic graphs with odd cycles is called a {\em TU-subgraph} of $G$.
+A spanning subgraph of $G$ whose components are trees or unicyclic graphs with odd cycles is called a {\em TU-subgraph} of $G$.
 Suppose that a TU-subgraph $H$ of $G$ contain $c$ unicyclic graphs and trees $T_1, T_2,\ldots, T_s$.
 Then the weight $W(H)$ of $H$ is defined by where $e(T_i)$ denotes the number of edges of $T_i$.
 The weight of an acyclic subgraph, that is, a union of trees, is defined similarly with $c=0$.
 We shall express the coefficients of $p_Q(x)$ and $p_L(x)$ in terms of the weights of TU-subgraphs and acyclic subgraphs of $G$.

 By the Matrix-Tree Theorem, for any $1\le i,j\le n$, $\tau(G)$ is equal to $(-1)^{i+j}$ times the determinant of the submatrix of $L(G)$ obtained by eliminating the $i$th row and $j$th column.
-It follows that $\ell_{n-1}=(-1)^{n-1}n\tau(G)$.
-The first part of the following theorem which is the generalization of the Matrix-Tree Theorem was appeared in \cite{kel} (see also \cite[p.
-90]{crsB}).
-The second part was proved in \cite{dedo} (see also \cite{crs}). \begin{thm} The coefficients of $p_L(x)$ and $p_Q(x)$ are determined as follows. \begin{itemize} \item[\rm(i)] $\ell_j=(-1)^j\sum_{F_j}W(F_j)$, for $j=1,\ldots,n-1$, where the summation runs over all acyclic subgraphs $F_j$ of $G$ with $j$ edges. \item[\rm(ii)] $p_j=(-1)^j\sum_{H_j}W(H_j)$, for $j=1,\ldots,n$, where the summation runs over all TU-subgraphs $H_j$ of $G$ with $j$ edges. \end{itemize} \end{thm}
+Consideration the trace of the adjugate of $L(G)$ yields that $\ell_{n-1}=(-1)^{n-1}n\tau(G)$.
+The first part of the following theorem which is a generalization of the Matrix-Tree Theorem has appeared in \cite{kel} (see also \cite[p.~193]{crsB}).
+The second part was proved in \cite{dedo} (see also \cite{crs}). \begin{thm} The coefficients of $p_L(x)$ and $p_Q(x)$ are determined as follows. \begin{itemize} \item[\rm(i)] $\ell_j=(-1)^j\sum_{F_j}W(F_j)$, for $j=1,\ldots,n-1$, where the summation runs over all acyclic subgraphs $F_j$ of $G$ with $j$ edges. \item[\rm(ii)] $q_j=(-1)^j\sum_{H_j}W(H_j)$, for $j=1,\ldots,n$, where the summation runs over all TU-subgraphs $H_j$ of $G$ with $j$ edges. \end{itemize} \end{thm}

 We close this section by stating the following well known lemma for later use. \begin{lem} Any symmetric matrix of rank $r$ (over any field) has a principal $r\times r$ submatrix of full rank. \end{lem}